User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Updates

 \section{Updates}

 \mylabel{updates}

-Program updates are made available via github at \code{https://github.com/molscat/molscat}.
+Program updates are made available via github at \url{https://github.com/molscat/molscat}.
 No github user account is needed.
-If you are using a Linux machine with git installed, the commands to create a directory containing the program source code and associated files are
+If using a Linux machine with git installed, the commands to create a directory containing the program source code and associated files are

 \code{mkdir molscat}

 \code{git clone https://github.com/molscat/molscat molscat}